KBD2/SchemToVox/README.md

 You can also drag the schematic file onto the script.

 ### Parameters
+- `-o`, `--outfile`, filename:
+Sets the name of the file to write the output to.
+Defaults to `out.vox`.

 - `-c`, `--compression`, from 0 to 10:
 Will merge similar colours - a higher value means a lower threshold for merging.
 May be desirable for larger or more detailed schematics.